andretms/Scratch/README.md

 A few sentences about how to use a package manager to install the library.
 Also shouldn't go in to deep detail.

-## Samples and Documentation

-We provide [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-developers-guide) and [sample applications](https://github.com/Azure-Samples) to help you get started.
-We also provide docs for authentication flows, accessing the Microsoft Graph, and other awesome features.

 ## Community Help and Support

 We use [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) with the community to provide support.
 We highly recommend you ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.